-I came across this one line from Yogananda.
+I came across this one line from Yogananda about silence.
 It’s one of those expressions of truth which utterly arrest your attention.
 Everything else stopped when I read it and it took me into the center of its real meaning.

 In your silence God’s silence ceases.

 Here’s the entire context.

 Sensations pouring in through the sensory nerves keep the mind filled with myriad noisy thoughts, so that the whole attention is toward the senses.
 But God’s voice is silence.
 Only when thoughts cease can one hear the voice of God communicating through the silence of intuition.
 In your silence God’s silence ceases.
 He speaks to you through your intuition.
 For the devotee whose consciousness is inwardly united with God, an audible response from Him is unnecessary – intuitive thoughts and true visions constitute God’s voice.
 These are not the result of the stimuli of the senses, but the combination of the devotee’s silence and God’s voice of silence.

 Then I found the perspective of Gordon Hempton.
 Using a different language and viewpoint, he makes an inspirational case for silence.
 He is an ‘acoustic ecologist,’ and one line from him that had the same arresting effect on me is: